Chapter 12: Travels and Trials

 “How do you get an exile name?”
 The young man created a ring of stones and worked on collecting dry grass and leaves to fill it.

-“Unlike your tribe name, you just choose it,” Pierre answered.
-“I chose to fashion my mask after a Croon, so I picked the name Masked Bandit.”
+“Unlike your tribe name, you just choose it,” Masked Bandit answered.
+“I chose to fashion my mask after a Croon, so I picked Masked Bandit.”

 The Mineralite returned with an armful of dry wood.
 “Don’t let them pressure you into picking your name.
 It should mean something to you.”

 “And what is your name, then?”
-Pierre crossed his arms.
+Masked Bandit crossed his arms.

 “Why do you want to know?”